You are here: Support > Blog

 Jeff Goebel, Physical Plant Manager at Minnesota State University at Moorhead (MSUM), knew there had to be a better way.
 He wanted an easier way for his employees to control HVAC equipment across campus.
 He heard about a software solution called Events2HVAC at a conference and looked it up online.
-In May 2010, MSUM became a beta test site for the software which works as a bridge between Dean Evans EMS® and various HVAC and building control systems to automatically control equipment based on scheduled events.
+In May 2010, MSUM became a beta test site for the software which works as a bridge between room scheduling software and building control systems to automatically control equipment based on scheduled events.
 The results have been impressive.

 We are looking for 2 beta test sites to be deployed in the next month.